ClimateIreland/CI-Climate-Status-Tool/README.md

 - ./charts.py: Functions for developing each individual chart.
 - ./page_builder.py: Functions to develop ECV page html.
 - ./pages/*: Folder containing all chapter html templates.
 Each chapter has its own page and can easily be updated via variables, rather than accessing the html.
-- ./data/*: Contains the data used for charts.
 - ./assets/*: Contains additional css, js and images.
 CSS files in the folder root will be automatically applied to the application.